Buying a home

 - recent improvements such as renovations, landscaped gardens, or solar panels.

 Suncorp Bank may get an independent valuation on a property before offering final approval of a home loan.
 This is a common consideration for most lenders during the approval process.

 A valuation helps ensure a property makes good security for a loan.
 A bank will take into account things like flood and environmental issues plus maket conditions and then price.

 Whether you're buying or selling, arming yourself with as much info as possible is your best strategy for the campaign ahead.
 Use any or all of the methods above, and feel free to get multiple figures from multiple professionals.

-The information is intended to be of a general nature only.
+This article is intended to be of a general nature only and any advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.